cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://numverify.com/">Numverify API</a> — free api for global phone number lookup and validation
 </br><a href="https://cybernews.com/personal-data-leak-check/">Cybernews RockYour2021</a> — check if your data has been leaked
 </br><a href="https://spycloud.com/check-your-exposure/">Spycloud.com</a> — check for a particular email in data leaks.
 Shows how many addresses registered on a particular house have been scrambled
+</br><a href='https://en.gravatar.com/site/check/'>Gravatar check</a> — Just enter email and see what the person's Gravatar avatar looks like.
+</br><a href='https://github.com/mishakorzik/UserFinder'>UserFinder</a> — tool for finding profiles by username
 </br><a href="https://www.cleancss.com/router-default/">Reference of default settings of different router models (IP, username, password)</a>
+</br><a href='https://many-passwords.github.io/'>Many Passwords</a> — Default passwords for IoT devices and for web applications (for ex.
+MySQL and PostgreSQL admin panels)
+</br><a href='https://github.com/Viralmaniar/Passhunt'>PassHunt</a> — Command line tool for searching of default credentials for network devices, web applications and more.
+Search through 523 vendors and their 2084 default passwords

 </table>